 E-commerce has become so popular in the United States that it’s expected to reel in an increased revenue of $563 billion by 2025.
 This increase is due in part to factors such as the increasing use of mobile devices, growth of social media and social commerce, online marketplaces, and changing consumer behavior.

-In 2021, it’s predicted that the number of online shoppers in the US will grow to 230 million—a 1.32% increase from 2020—indicating the continued growth of online shopping’s popularity.
+In 2021 the number of online shoppers in the US grew to 230 million—a 1.32% increase from 2020—indicating the continued growth of online shopping’s popularity.

 🧐The Rise of AI and Machine Learning

 As more organizations integrate the use of artificial intelligence and machine learning into their work processes, e-commerce businesses are quick to adopt these new technologies to promote a more seamless and personalized customer experience.